-6.6 million children under age five died in 2012, nearly 18 000 every day.
+6.3 million children under age five died in 2013, nearly 17 000 every day.

-16 countries with an under-five mortality rate above 100 deaths per 1,000 live births.
-In addition, inequities in child mortality between high income and low income countries remain large.
-In 2012 the under-five mortality rate in low income countries was 82 deaths per 1,000 live births—more than 13 times the average rate in high income countries (6 deaths per 1,000 live births).
+76 deaths per 1000 live births – almost 13 times the average rate in high-income countries (6 deaths per 1000 live births).
 Reducing these inequities across countries and saving more children’s lives by ending preventable child deaths are important priorities.

-90 deaths per 1000 live births in 1990 to 48 deaths per 1000 live births in 2012.
-The average annual rate of reduction in under-five mortality has accelerated – from 1.2% a year over the period 1990–1995 to 3.9% for 2005–2012—but remains insufficient to reach MDG 4.
-About 17 000 fewer children died every day in 2012 than in 1990, the baseline year for measuring progress.
+90 deaths per 1000 live births in 1990 to 46 deaths per 1000 live births in 2013.
+The average annual rate of reduction in under-five mortality has accelerated – from 1.2% a year over the period 1990–1995 to 4.0% for 2005–2013 – but remains insufficient to reach MDG 4.
+About 17 000 fewer children died every day in 2013 than in 1990, the baseline year for measuring progress.

 While progress has been made, it is unequally distributed.
 At the regional level, the decline in under-five mortality rates between 1990 and 2013 were over 60% for three WHO regions: the Americas, European and the Western Pacific.
 This means that the other regions such as the WHO African Region, though the rates are decreasing, has an increasing share of under-five deaths.